jmayfield74/spiner/example-systems/echo-buster-docs.md

 | Counters           | “Private systems can work with tweaks”      |
 | Steelman           | “Balance access with efficient funding”     |

-### Example: Social Stance
+### Example: Social Issue
 **You Say:**
-“What’s the deal with women-only sports?”
+“Examine the context of women-only sports.”
 **EchoBuster Returns:**
 ```
 Belief: Women-only sports
-Echo Intensity: High (55%)—big buzz in some corners
+Echo Intensity: High (55%)—significant presence in certain discussions
-Origin Odds: Assigned: 70%, Reasoned: 30%—lots of echo out there
+Origin Odds: Assigned: 70%, Reasoned: 30%—prevalent in public discourse
 Pros & Cons:
-  - Pros: Keeps it fair, honors tradition
+  - Pros: Ensures fairness, preserves tradition
-  - Cons: Leaves out trans athletes, might lock in old rules
+  - Cons: Excludes trans athletes, may reinforce outdated norms
 Clustering Opinions:
-  - “Protect women’s games” (tight fit)
+  - “Protect women’s games” (strong alignment)
 Topic Clusters:
   - Sports: equity
 Leanings & Identities:
   - Conservative Right: tradition
 Good Faith Counters:
-  - “Fairness includes trans women too” (thoughtful take)
+  - “Fairness includes trans women too” (reasoned perspective)
-Steelman Version: “Women’s sports could prioritize female-born athletes while figuring out fair inclusion.”
+Steelman Version: “Women’s sports could prioritize female-born athletes while addressing fair inclusion.”

-Want to explain your reasons for this view?
-It’ll refine the echo and origin odds.
+Would you like to explain your reasoning for this belief?
+Providing your perspective can refine the echo intensity and origin odds.
 ```

-### Example: Fun Belief
+### Example: Lighthearted Opinion
 **You Say:**
-“Break down: Dogs are better than cats.”
+“Provide a breakdown of: Dogs are better than cats.”
 **EchoBuster Returns:**
 ```
 Belief: Dogs are better than cats
-Echo Intensity: Low (25%)—personal, not a movement
+Echo Intensity: Low (25%)—personal rather than widely echoed
-Origin Odds: Assigned: 50%, Reasoned: 50%—could go either way
+Origin Odds: Assigned: 50%, Reasoned: 50%—evenly split potential
 Pros & Cons:
   - Pros: Loyal, active, trainable
-  - Cons: Loud, needy, less chill
+  - Cons: Loud, needy, less independent
 Clustering Opinions:
-  - “Pets should bond hard” (loose tie)
+  - “Pets should bond hard” (moderate connection)
 Topic Clusters:
-  - Culture: pet wars
+  - Culture: pet preferences
 Leanings & Identities:
   - Dog People: companionship
 Good Faith Counters:
-  - “Cats rule with independence” (fair pushback)
+  - “Cats rule with independence” (balanced counterpoint)
-Steelman Version: “Dogs edge out cats for those craving loyal, active pals.”
+Steelman Version: “Dogs edge out cats for those valuing loyal, active companionship.”

-Want to explain your reasons for this view?
-It’ll refine the echo and origin odds.
+Would you like to explain your reasoning for this belief?
+Providing your perspective can refine the echo intensity and origin odds.
 ```

 ---

 ## Tips & Tricks
-- **Say What You Think:** Best with beliefs—“The USA needs X” over “I like X.”
+- **Focus on Beliefs:** Optimal for statements like “The USA needs X” rather than preferences like “I like X.”
-- **Push the Edges:** Big stuff (healthcare, gender) or silly (pets, pizza)—it’s game either way.
+- **Explore Freely:** Input significant issues (e.g., healthcare, gender) or casual opinions (e.g., pets)—it adapts to both.
-- **Explain Yourself:** After the rundown, it’ll ask if you wanna spill why you think it.
-Toss in your reasons—it’ll tweak how echoey or original it seems based on whether you’re parroting or pondering.
-More ranty than reasoned?
-Echo’s up.
-Got facts?
-Reason’s up.
+- **Provide Reasoning:** After the initial analysis, opt to explain your stance—it refines the echo intensity and origin odds by assessing whether your reasoning echoes common sentiment or reflects original thought.
+Strong arguments increase the reasoned odds; repetitive phrases may amplify the echo.
-- **Format It:** “Make it HTML!” or “Short and sweet!”—it’ll bend how you like it.
+- **Customize Output:** Request “Display as a table” or “Keep it concise”—it adjusts accordingly.
-- **Tweak It:** “Skip leanings next time” or “More counters!”—it’s your call.
+- **Refine Analysis:** Adjust focus with “Omit leanings” or “Expand counters” as needed.

 ---

 ## Why EchoBuster?
-It’s your belief-busting wingman—cutting through the cultural noise without picking a team.
-Whether you’re testing hot takes, sizing up someone’s rant, or just poking the zeitgeist, EchoBuster lays it out clean.
-And now, with the “explain yourself” bit, you can refine it live—say why you think it, and watch it figure out if you’re echoing the crowd or bringing your own juice.
-Load it up, throw a belief, maybe explain your angle—see what sticks.
+EchoBuster serves as a reliable partner for dissecting beliefs, cutting through cultural complexity without bias.
+Whether you’re reflecting on personal convictions, analyzing societal views, or exploring current discourse, it provides a structured, insightful overview.
+The optional reasoning step allows you to deepen the analysis—your explanation can reveal if a belief is widely shared or uniquely considered, enhancing its precision.
+Install it, submit a belief, and, if inclined, share your rationale—EchoBuster delivers insights worthy of serious consideration.

-Questions?
-Wanna mess with it more?
-Holler—EchoBuster’s here to riff with you.
+Questions or refinements?
+Contact us—EchoBuster is built to assist and adapt.

 ---